Do You Have What It Takes to Start a Business?

 - Ready for sacrifice, working long hours, and feeling a general lack of security?

-- Ready to put in the time, the effort, and take financial risks?
+- Ready to put in the time and effort involved, as well as take on the financial risks?

-- Ready to use your skills, subject expertise, and network to not only start but see it through?
+- Ready to use your skills, subject expertise, and network to start and, more importantly, see it through?

 The answers to these questions will tell you more than anything I can add.
-If the answers to these questions are all no, that’s fine.
+If the answers are all no, that’s fine.
 You can change each of them to “yes” any time you want.

 Key Takeaways

-- For your startup to succeed, you have to believe in your own ability to learn, to get back up after stumbles, and to grow.
+- For your startup to succeed, you have to believe in your own ability to learn, get back up if you stumble, and grow.

 - No formula or belief system can ever guarantee success, but a willingness to really work hard and make sacrifices is always a requirement.